The Day After Tomorrow: Home media

 The film was released on VHS and DVD by 20th Century Fox Home Entertainment on October 12, 2004, and was released in high-definition video on Blu-ray in North America on October 2, 2007, and in the United Kingdom on April 28, 2008, in 1080p with a lossless DTS-HD Master Audio track and few bonus features.
 DVD sales were $110 million, bringing the film's gross to $652,771,772.
+It became available to stream on Disney+ in 2022 in an effort to show mature-themed films, just three years after the film's distributor made its purchase from Disney by Rupert Murdoch himself.

 Reception

 Box office

 The film came in second at the US box office behind Shrek 2 over its four-day Memorial Day opening and grossed $85,807,341.
-For twenty years, it would hold the record for having the highest opening weekend for a natural disaster film until 2024 when it was dethroned by Twisters.
 It led the per-theater average, with a four-day average of $25,053 (compared to Shrek 2s four-day average of $22,633).
 At the end of its theatrical run, the film had grossed $186,740,799 domestically and $552,639,571 worldwide.

-It was the second-highest opening-weekend film not to lead at the box office; Inside Out surpassed it in June 2015.
+For twenty years, it would hold the record for having the highest opening weekend for a natural disaster film until 2024 when it was dethroned by Twisters.
+Also for twenty-two years, it was the highest grossing film for a domestic release to never open at number one on opening weekend until it was surpassed by Obsession.
+Finally in general, it was the highest opening-weekend film to not to lead at the box office until 2015's Inside Out.

 Critical response

-On Rotten Tomatoes, 45% of 219 critics gave the film a positive review, with an average rating of 5.3/10.
+On Rotten Tomatoes, 46% of 219 critics gave the film a positive review, with an average rating of 5.5/10.
 The website's critics consensus reads: "The Day After Tomorrow is a ludicrous popcorn thriller filled with clunky dialogue, but spectacular visuals save it from being a total disaster."
 On Metacritic, the film has a weighted average score of 47 out of 100 based on 38 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times described the film as "profoundly silly", but nonetheless said the film was effective and praised the special effects.
 He gave it three stars out of four.
 Mark Caro of the Chicago Tribune wrote a completely negative review which considered the film unworthy of publicity for the climate change debate it had created.